Dishant145/Library-Management-System/README.md

-# Library-Management-System using Python and MYSQL
+# Library-Management-System - Python and MYSQL
 This Library Management System consists of the following features:

 Libranian Login